-AST 131L EXPLORATORY ASTRONOMY
+AST 131L EXPLORATORY ASTRONOMY Four credit hours

 The student is assumed to have had high school mathematics through algebra

 An introductory lecture-laboratory course dealing with topics in solar system and stellar astronomy.
 Lab exercises emphasize topics such as the nature and properties of light, optics, heat, mechanics, astronomical data analysis and/or computer simulations.
 Lab included.